autumoswitzerland/autumo-beetroot/README.md

 	public  String getResource();

-For generated handlers (with the CRUD generator) this in usually not necessary, because they have a standard implementation:
+For generated handlers (with the CRUD generator) this is usually not necessary, because they have a standard implementation:

 	@Override
 	public  String getResource() {